owen-lacey/timesheets-mcp/README.md

 - `updateActivity` - Update an existing activity entry
 - `getDatabaseMetadata` - Get schema information for databases

+### Competencies & Evidence
+- `searchCompetencies` - Search competencies by name and PE Content with evidence counts
+- `addEvidence` - Create a new evidence entry with competencies and topics
+- `updateEvidence` - Update existing evidence (appends relations)

 ## Project Structure

 ```